jacintak/jacintak.github.io/index.md

 ## About me
 The mechanistic model is the end product of my PhD.
 I looked at the egg developmental traits of the matchstick grasshoppers (Orthoptera: Morabidae) in the genera *Warramaba* and *Vandiemenella*.
 The model primarily focuses on my work on *Warramaba* but the codes and the overall framework should be applicable to any ectotherm to which this analytical framework is suitable for.

+### Note April 2019
+**My repositories are not public yet.
+I intend to make them public and to provide documentation of the files with explanations of the decision making process as the data gets published**

-See my [regular research site/blog](https://jacintakongresearch.wordpress.com) for more information about my research.
+See my [regular research site/blog](https://jacintakongresearch.wordpress.com) for information about my research.

 Jacinta D. Kong
 PhD Candidate